Optimal plug-in Gaussian processes for modeling derivatives: Introduction

 In this article, we study the plug-in strategy with GPs for derivative functionals by characterizing large sample properties of the plug-in posterior measure with GP priors, and obtain the first positive result.
 We show that the plug-in posterior distribution, with the same choice of hyperparameter in the GP prior, concentrates at the derivative functionals of any order at a nearly minimax rate in specific examples, thus achieving a remarkable plug-in property for nonparametric functionals that gains increasing attention recently \citep{yoo2016supremum,liu2020non}.
 It is known that many commonly used nonparametric methods such as smoothing splines and local polynomials do not enjoy this property when estimating derivatives \citep{wahba1990optimal,charnigo2011generalized}, and the only nonparametric Bayesian method with established plug-in property, to the best of our knowledge, is random series priors with B-splines \citep{yoo2016supremum}.

-In recent years, the nonparametric Bayesian literature has seen remarkable adapativity of GP priors in various regression settings~\citep{van2009adaptive, bhattacharya2014anisotropic, jiang2021variable}.
+In recent years, the nonparametric Bayesian literature has seen remarkable adaptability of GP priors in various regression settings~\citep{van2009adaptive, bhattacharya2014anisotropic, jiang2021variable}.
 Our findings contribute to this growing literature and indicate that the widely used GP priors offer more than inferring regression functions.
-In particular, the established theory reassures the use of plug-in GPs for optimal modelling of derivatives, and further sheds lights into hyperparameter tuning in the presence of varying derivative orders.
-That is, the Bayes procedure using GP priors automatically adapts to the order of derivative, leading to a practically simple nonparametric Bayesian method with guided hyperparameter tuning for simultaneously estimating the regression function and its derivatives.
+In particular, the established theory reassures the use of plug-in GPs for optimal modeling of derivatives, and further sheds light on hyperparameter tuning in the presence of varying derivative orders, for which we propose to use an empirical Bayes approach.
+Our analysis indicates that this data-driven hyperparameter tuning strategy attains theoretical optimality for all derivative orders and adapts to the true function's smoothness level with an oversmooth kernel, while maintaining computational efficiency.
+Therefore, this article shows that the Bayes procedure using GP priors automatically achieves optimal contraction rates for derivatives of all orders, leading to a practically simple nonparametric Bayesian method with guided hyperparameter tuning for simultaneously estimating the regression function and its derivatives.
 These theoretical guarantees are complemented by competitive finite sample performance using simulations, as well as a climate change application to analyzing the global sea-level rise.